 The idea of consequences for "immoral" behavior reminded me of Spiritual Law #2,

-"Man is sinful and separated from God.
+"Man is sinful and separated from God.and uses Romans 6:23 to substantiate our separation:

 Therefore, he cannot know and experience